Wondering why we chose the name Gypsy Spoonful ? Or concerned about the use of the word gypsy by us?

 Here’s our official response to your concerns:

 In past times, it’s true, the word gypsy has been used in a negative way, and some may even consider it a slur when used like that, especially overseas… BUT..We don’t!
 We actually embrace and love this word, let us tell you why:

 In modern times, and in the US in particular~ the word gypsy has been associated with a boho, free-spirited individual~ who may love music, nature, art, and a carefree way of life.
 It’s been used to represent beautiful, caring people, with love in their hearts for their fellow man~they’re creative, and free-thinkers and..

 THIS is the way in which we are using the word.
 Many words can be used in multiple ways and we choose the latter interpretation.

 We’ve heard the stories of social justice warriors suggesting people should not use this word, however…

-These Irish Gypsies are not of the Romani people’s descent nor heritage.
-They are a separate race of people recognized by the Irish government.
+These Irish Gypsies are a separate race of people recognized by the Irish government.
 There are large present day populations of Irish Travellers/Gypsies in Ireland, the Uk, Australia and the United States.
 It is estimated there are 10-40,000 Irish gypsies that have assimilated to life in the United States alone.

-The owner of Gypsy Spoonful proudly identifies herself as Gypsy and Irish Traveller, on her maternal family’s side and does not consider the term gypsy negatively in any way.
+The owner of Gypsy Spoonful proudly identifies herself as Gypsy/Irish Traveller, on her maternal family’s side and does not consider the term gypsy negatively in any way.

 She embraces the word that recognizes the free spirited, creative, and ambitious nature of her people.
 The word gypsy in the Gypsy Spoonful name is used in the most positive way and not as a negative or derogatory term.
 It’s up to the individual as to how they choose to use words with multiple meanings, and we choose the JOYFUL interpretation.